 Muhammad Akbar Khan

 MS Applied Mathematics researcher at NED University of Engineering & Technology, Karachi, supervised by Dr. Fahim Raees.
-I develop physics-informed neural networks for solving partial differential equations, with a focus on interface-tracking problems in computational fluid dynamics.
+I develop physics-informed neural networks and neural operators for solving partial differential equations, with applications to interface-tracking problems in computational fluid dynamics and thermal analysis of building materials.

 Seeking fully-funded PhD positions for Spring 2027